There are a few different estimation techniques that you can use as a business owner.

 Analogous estimation is where you base a new estimate off an old one.
 You would use a similar project to assess the costs involved with a new one.

-The biggest disadvantage of this type of estimation is that it will only work if you have done a similar project in the past which more often than not, you haven’t.
+The analogous estimate technique uses ballpark estimating, similar to the top down approach.
+However, the biggest disadvantage of analogous estimates is that it will only work if you have done a similar project in the past which is especially hard if you’re a start-up business.

 Pros of analogous estimates: